topce/pizx/docs/trace.md

 ## Cache-hit friendliness

-- **Observability** — every `llm-call` records provider prompt-cache read/write tokens, and `--trace` prints the cache hit ratio.
+- **Observability** — every `llm-call` records provider prompt-cache read/write tokens, and `--trace` prints the cache hit ratio. α (ACP) invocations record `tool-call` events per agent tool update and an `llm-call` when the agent reports usage, so external agents are as observable as π/Π.
 - **Stable prompts** — letters share one agent session per model/tools (Π), so provider caches stay warm across invocations.
 - **Local result cache** — cacheable letters with `cache: true` (or